vncnttan/productivity-obsidian-notes/Task AI.md

 ###### Langgraph Studio ✅
 → Integrated with **Langsmith**
 Developer plan (5000 traces / month)
-*Mission*: Use langgraph studio & langsmith for development purposes only (with PM and developer access), the use FastAPI for staging & production
+*Mission*: Use langgraph studio & langsmith for development purposes only (with PM and developer access), the use FastAPI for staging (optional) & production
 ###### AssistantUI ❌
 → Create UI Playground for the Chatbot (no node visualization included yet) Completely free